GenomicsStandardsConsortium/mixs/README.md

 # Important Notes

  * Currently, we use schema version `draft-4` to encode the MIxS information model.
 It seems to be the most widely supportet version.
+ * We use [ajv: Another JSON Schema Validator](https://github.com/epoberezkin/ajv) because it seems to be the [fastet and most compliant JSON schema validator](https://survivejs.com/blog/ajv-interview/) currently available (as of 2017-08)

 # General Background